SUBMISSION GUIDELINES

 SUGGESTED THEMES

-and Statutory Frameworks of Financial Regulation – Examining the legal foundations
+· Constitutional and Statutory Frameworks of Financial Regulation – Examining the legal foundations

 governing banking, taxation, insurance, securities, and financial markets.

-Protection in banking, finance, insurance, and taxation– Comparative perspectives on investor
+· Consumer protection in banking, finance, insurance, and taxation– Comparative perspectives on investor

 and policyholder protection and global best practices.

-Resolution, and Financial Stability – Legal issues under the Insolvency and Bankruptcy Code,
+· Insolvency, Resolution, and Financial Stability – Legal issues under the Insolvency and Bankruptcy Code,

 2016, including bank resolution and market impact.

-Finance, FinTech, and Market Innovation – Regulatory challenges in digital lending, payment
+· Digital Finance, FinTech, and Market Innovation – Regulatory challenges in digital lending, payment systems, online insurance, and securities trading.

-of Financial Institutions and Market Transactions – Interplay of tax laws with banking
+· Taxation of Financial Institutions and Market Transactions – Interplay of tax laws with banking

 operations, insurance products, and securities transactions.

-Public–Private Partnerships and Financial Infrastructure – Legal issues in infrastructure
+· Regulating Public–Private Partnerships and Financial Infrastructure – Legal issues in infrastructure

 finance, institutional investment, and market development.

-Credit Enforcement, and Securities Regulation – SARFAESI, DRTs, securitisation, bond markets,
+· Debt, Credit Enforcement, and Securities Regulation – SARFAESI, DRTs, securitisation, bond markets,

 and investor safeguards.

-Finance, ESG, and Risk Regulation – Legal frameworks for green bonds, climate risk
+· Sustainable Finance, ESG, and Risk Regulation – Legal frameworks for green bonds, climate risk

 management, and sustainability disclosures.

-Inclusion, Market Access, and Regulatory Accountability – Ensuring equity, accessibility, and
+· Financial Inclusion, Market Access, and Regulatory Accountability – Ensuring equity, accessibility, and

 transparency across banking, insurance, and capital markets.

-Please note
+Please note:

-that the above themes are only indicative and not exhaustive, and there is no
+That the above themes are only indicative and not exhaustive, and there is no

 strict requirement that the submission needs to fall under the above heads.
 The